Please note: Australian Federal Police Investigations is a work in progress March 2019.

 NONE of the COT cases should have been forced to sign our 1994 arbitrations while the Australian Federal Police (AFP) were investigating our claims of alleged phone and fax hacking by Telstra who, after all, was the defendant in those arbitrations.
 Front Page Part One File No/2-A to 2-E shows important arbitration documents, faxed by me to the arbitrator on 24 January 1995, never reached the intended destination.
 Senators Ron Boswell (National Party) and Richard Alston (Shadow Minister for Communications, at the time) were concerned about these particular documents not being addressed in my arbitration.
 Senate Hansard records for 26 September 1997, more than two years after my arbitration was declared over, shows questions were asked about these very same documents, i.e., the infamous Cape Bridgewater impracticable Bell Canada Tests (see Telstra’s Falsified BCI Report).
 Telstra was asked by the Senate, ON NOTICE, to disprove my claims that BCI could not possibly have conducted the BCI tests at Cape Bridgewater as it alleges in the official report.
 I could have used the answer to appeal this part of my arbitration claim; however, NO answer has ever been transparently recorded on a public document.
 Obviously, Telstra has control over more than just Australia’s legal system of justice.
 Open Letter File No/34 (20111025143553046) and File No/35 (20130627133948062) discuss COT case Graham Schorer’s arbitration-related documents, associated with his Supreme Court issues, regarding his concerns about Dr Hughes changing his partnership in the legal firm of Hunt & Hunt and moving to the same legal firm who were acting for Telstra on COT-type related matters.
 These documents faxed from Graham’s lawyers to his Melbourne office were clearly intercepted, before being redirected to Mr Schorer’s office, by someone with access to Telstra’s network.

-Also in March 1994, Graham Schorer (COT spokesperson) and another COT member suffered break-ins and lost business-related documents.
+In March 1994, Graham Schorer (COT spokesperson) and another COT member suffered break-ins and lost business-related documents.
 That made us all much more vigilant.
 I found no evidence of a break-in, but I did notice two diaries covering the period 1987 to 1989 were missing.
 I decided to remove my official business diaries from my office, and from that time on, I transferred information to them on a weekly basis from my wall calendar and unofficial notebooks.

 The following statements are taken from Graham Schorer’s Statutory Declaration re his break-in.
 (See Hacking – Julian Assange File No/3)